 Part Direct Deposit Complete this part if you want us to directly deposit a portion of your refund to one or more accounts.
-1a Amount to be deposited in first account 1a b Routing number d Account number 2 a Amount to be deposited in second account 2a b Routing number d Account number 3a Amount to be deposited in third account 3a b Routing number d Account number Part U.S. Series I Savings Bond Purchases Complete this part if you want to buy paper bonds with a portion of your refund.
-CAUTION If a name is entered on line 5c or 6c below, co-ownership will be assumed unless the beneficiary b See instructions for more details. ox is checked.
-4 Amount to be used for bond purchases for yourself (and your spouse, if filing jointly) 4 5a Amount to be used to buy bonds for yourself, your spouse, or someone else 5a b Enter the owner's name (First then Last) for the bond registration С If you would like to add a co-owner or beneficiary, enter the name here (First then Last).
-If beneficiary, a lso cl neck here ► 6a Amount to be used to buy bonds for yourself, your spouse, or someone else 6a b Enter the owner's name (First then Last) for the bond registration If you would like to add a colourer or honoficiany enter the name here (First than Leat).
-If honoficiany a ام ما nook boro ٦ C If you would like to add a co-owner or beneficiary, enter the name here (First then Last).
-If beneficiary, a 150 01 leck fiele P Part III Paper Check rait Complete this part if you want a portion of your refund to be sent to you as a check.
-7 Amount to be refunded by check 7 Part • 1 8 Add lines 1a, 2a, 3a, 4, 5a, 6a, and 7.
-The total must equal the overpayment amount shown on your tax return 8
+1a nount to be deposited in first account 1a b Rout uting number d Acco count number 2 a Amo ount to be deposited in second account 2 a b Rout uting number d Acco count number 3a Amo ount to be deposited in third account 3a b Rout uting number d Acco count number Part U.S. Series I Savings Bond Purchases Complete this part if you want to buy paper bonds with a portion of your refund.
+CAUTION If a n name is entered on line 5c or 6c below, co-ownership will be assumed unless the beneficiary bo e instructions for more details. ox is checked.
+4 Amo ount to be used for bond purchases for yourself (and your spouse, if filing jointly) 4 5a b nount to be used to buy bonds for yourself, your spouse, or someone else 5a С If you ou would like to add a co-owner or beneficiary, enter the name here (First then Last).
+If beneficiary, als so ch eck here ► [ 6a b nount to be used to buy bonds for yourself, your spouse, or someone else ler the owner's name (First then Last) for the bond registration 6a С If you ou would like to add a co-owner or beneficiary, enter the name here (First then Last).
+If beneficiary, als so ch eck here ► [ Part Paper Check Complete this part if you want a portion of your refund to be sent to you as a check.
+7 nount to be refunded by check 7 Part Total Allocation of Refund I 8 Add d lines 1a, 2a, 3a, 4, 5a, 6a, and 7.
+The total must equal the refund amount shown on your tax 8 D- world Deducation Act Natice are your toy vature instructions Г 0 222 (2012)

-Form 8888 (2011) Page 2
+Form 8888 (2012) Page 2